seeren/log/README.md

 ## Log Usage

 #### `Seeren\Log\Daily`
-Loggers handle log messages in a file, the file location is by default in a "log" directory of the root project directory, but he can be specified at construction
+Loggers handle log messages in a file, the file location is by default in a "log" directory of the root project directory, but his location can be specified at construction.
+Different duration for a log location can be used choosing Daily, Monthly or Yeardly

 ```php
 $message = (new Daily)->log(